tydaeus/notes/windows/powershell/powershell_objects.md

 # Do NOT add via the += operator.
 This creates a new ArrayList and assigns it the original contents plus the new contents.
 This is inefficient and can result in reference issues.
 ```

+Returned ArrayLists are converted to fixed-size format unless the receiving variable is explicitly an ArrayList, e.g. `[System.Collections.ArrayList]$output = Do-SomethingThatReturnsAnArrayList`.

 ### Retrieve Items
 To return all elements, just reference the array name: `$arr`.